 Last updated: September 1, 2015

-Last update: August 31, 2015
+Last update: August 10, 2016

 Toronto native Charles Sy won First Prize and the Audience Choice Award at the COC’s Ensemble Studio Competition in 2014.
-He recently completed his studies at the University of Toronto (UofT), earning a master of music in opera performance.
-His UofT credits include Mr. Owen in Postcard from Morocco, Ralph Rackstraw in HMS Pinafore, Mayor Upfold in Albert Herring, Alamão in Pedro Malazarte, and covering the title role in Rob Ford: The Opera.
-Additional credits include Remendado in Carmen (Opera by Request); Lechmere in Owen Wingrave (Banff Centre); Don Ottavio in Don Giovanni (Opera NUOVA); Paolo in The Wings of a Dove (The COSI Connection); and Basilio and Curzio in Le nozze di Figaro (Toronto Summer Opera Workshop).
-In 2015, he sang the role of Adolfo in La Rondine with Opera Theatre of St. Louis and Tamino in The Magic Flute with the Hawaii Performing Arts Festival.
-He makes his COC mainstage debut as Gastone in La Traviata this fall.
+He earned a master of music from the University of Toronto, where his credits included Mr. Owen in Postcard from Morocco, Ralph Rackstraw in HMS Pinafore, Mayor Upfold in Albert Herring, and Alamão in Pedro Malazarte.
+With the COC, he sang the roles of Gastone in La Traviata and Condulmiero in Maometto II.
+Additional credits include Adolfo in La Rondine (Opera Theatre of St. Louis); Tamino in The Magic Flute (Chautauqua Institute and Hawaii Performing Arts Festival); Remendado in Carmen (Opera by Request); Lechmere in Owen Wingrave (Banff Centre); Don Ottavio in Don Giovanni (Opera NUOVA); Paolo in The Wings of a Dove (The COSI Connection); and Basilio and Don Curzio in The Marriage of Figaro (Toronto Summer Opera Workshop).
+In the COC’s 2016/2017 season, his roles include Flavio in Norma, First Priest in The Magic Flute, and Ambrose Lepine in Louis Riel.